verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] They would have loved COVID.
 Panic, medical equipments, and the works.
 - [ ] He does [°°°].
 I know this because he told me.
 - [ ] I'm like hugh laurie.
 Without the wit or the sex appeal.
+- [ ] Tea is absolutely sensational by itself.